drjbarker/blib/README.md

 # blib
 Bibtex generator from DOI

 Extracts digital object identifiers (DOIs) from strings supplied on the command line or from a file and creates well formated bibtex entries.
 The primary aim is to make less mistakes than Mendeley.
+Only tested on MacOS, some features (clipboard for rtf for example), may not work in other environments).

 ## Features
 - Produces correct tex escape sequences for non-ascii characters in author names.